lemonatio/proof-of-liabilities/README.md

 python3 verify.py -i proof.csv -r root.json
 ```

-In case python dependencies are not installed a dockerized version of the script with the official python images can be used:
+In case python dependencies are not installed, a dockerized version of the script with the official python images can be used:

 ```bash
 ./veryfy.sh -i proof.csv -r root.json